18F/handbook/_pages/policies/employee-resources-policies/deaf-hoh.md

 ---
 title: Resources for Deaf and Hard of Hearing individuals in TTS
-contacts:
+questions:
   - g-accessibility
   - g-diversity
 ---

 Tools, services, points of contact, and tips for navigating the resources available to individuals and teams.